mrlynn/mongodb-journal-podcast/README.md

-# MongoDB Minute
+# The MongoDB Journal Podcast
-MongoDB Minute: A daily tasty, bite-sized nugget of MongoDB
+MongoDB Journal: A daily tasty, bite-sized nugget of MongoDB

 # Background
-MongoDB Minute was created to satisfy a need to communicate while keeping the medium highly consumable... call it a MongoDB Snack.
+The Journal was created to satisfy a need to communicate while keeping the medium highly consumable... call it a MongoDB Snack.

 # Topic List and Schedule